 Household power consumption can be calculated in software:

 Power consumption = Solar PV generation + Grid import/export (negative when export)

 In order to determine the direction of the current flow (important for being able to tell the difference between grid import or export) an AC voltage reading is needed to provide a point of reference; this result is a positive or negative current current reading depending on the direction of the current and the orientation of the CT clamp.

 The emonTx obtains a voltage reading using an AC-AC 9V plug-in transformer.
 Using this adapter also allows us to monitor the RMS AC voltage, real power and power factor.
 For information about how the AC-AC adapter and AC RMS reading works see relevant section in Building Blocks.
 A nearby power socket is required for the AC-AC adapter.

-Note: The emonTx cannot currently be powered from this AC-AC adapter.
-Rectifying and loading the AC-AC adapter effects the sampling of the AC waveform.
-A separate 5V USB power supply or batteries must be used to power the emonTx.
-There is an ongoing thread on the forums discussing how this problem might be overcome.
+Note: The emonTx V2 cannot be powered from this AC-AC adapter, but the emonTx V3 can.
+Special measures are taken in the design of the emonTx V3 power circuits to minimise the way that the disturbance caused by rectifying and loading the AC-AC adapter affects the sampling of the AC waveform.
+A separate 5V USB power supply or batteries can be used to power the emonTx.

 CT sensor connections

 General note regarding the installation of CT sensors: the clip-on CT current sensors must be clipped round either the live (brown in the UK), or neutral (blue in the UK) wire.
 Not both.
 It is sometimes necessary to carefully remove plastic ducting to access the live and neutral wires.
 Live terminals should not be exposed but if in doubt switch off the power before investigating.
 A shock from AC mains electricity can be fatal, if in doubt consult the advice of an experienced electrician.